 | Dependent children only | No minimum income required |

 MNI thresholds are updated annually.
-Check IRCC's current low-income cut-off (LICO) table for your family size.
-Use our fee calculator for an estimate of government fees by relationship type.
+Check IRCC's current low-income cut-off (LICO) table for your family size. fee calculator for an estimate of government fees by relationship type.

-When you sponsor a family member, you sign a legally binding undertaking that obligates you to provide for their basic needs — including food, clothing, shelter, dental care, eye care, and other basic requirements.
+When you sponsor a family member, you sign a legally binding undertaking that obligates you to provide for their basic needs, including food, clothing, shelter, dental care, eye care, and other basic requirements.
 If your sponsored family member receives social assistance (welfare) during the undertaking period, the government can recover those costs from you.
+According to IRCC, this responsibility continues for the full undertaking period even if your situation changes, for example if you separate or divorce, if the person becomes self-supporting, or if the person becomes a Canadian citizen.
+Once the person becomes a permanent resident, the undertaking generally cannot be cancelled or shortened.

 Key undertaking facts: